lolhalolol1/Halo-4-PBR/README.md

 	-Import your bitmaps folder.
 If it imported only one bitmap of each type without "_array" at the end, you've done it right.

-	-Set the correct settings for your bitmap type through the usage overide specifically.
+	-Set the correct settings for your bitmap type through the usage override specifically.
 	 (refer to the usage override settings used for bitmaps imported via Foundry if you're unsure)

 	-In the usage override, set "type" to array.
 Then save and close the bitmap.